of the All Ireland Fleadh Cheoil, 2010

 I still can’t

 believe it.
-It was a very strict
+It was a very strict and hard competition.

 Did Janet watch you compete?